Page 6: Historical Events In April - 24

 1953 Winston Churchill knighted by Queen Elizabeth II on April - 24.

-1954 On April - 24 " Billboard" magazine, the music industry trade publication, headlined a change to come about in the music biz.
+1954 " Billboard" magazine, the music industry trade publication, headlined a change to come about in the music biz.
 The headline read, "Teenagers Demand Music with a Beat -- Spur Rhythm and Blues" .
-Within a year, R&B music by both black and white artists caught the public’ s fancy.
+Within a year, R&B music by both black and white artists caught the public’ s fancy on this day in history.

 1954 The first American, civilian pilot, P.R.
 Holden, wounded in Indochina on April - 24.